-The General Prosecution and public prosecutors execute general oversight over the police.
+Office of the Prosecutor General and public prosecutors executes general oversight over the police.

 Intelligence Services

 According to the current legislation (Law on State Security Bodies, nr.
 619 from 31.10.1995), the state security system consists of Security and Intelligence Service, State Security and Protection Service, Border Police of the Ministry of Internal Affairs and Customs Service of the Ministry of Finance.